Coronavirus: Weddings in 2020

 What’s currently happening with weddings?

 Weddings due to take place from 24th March to 14th April had to be cancelled under the government’s lockdown, with absolutely no weddings taking place during that time.
 The speculation is that there will be a further period of lockdown.
 If this happens, it is expected to last until the 5th of May or beyond, and the same rules are likely to apply.

 During social distancing

-Once the lockdown is lifted, recommendations for social distancing will be in place until mid June.
+Once the lockdown is lifted, recommendations for social distancing will be in place for a while after.
 Weddings are social events and most venues have made the decision to postpone all weddings due to take place during this period of social distancing.